-You can find out more about the singers, the series and the recording sessions involved in our earlier “Tutorial Videos 2018 – Behind the Scenes” post.
+You can find out more about the choir, the organist, the church and the other five videos in our introduction to the Choral Organ Accompaniment Series.

 Sussex Carol (traditional, arr.
 Philip Ledger)